 In Year 9, students are introduced to the Pathways process with their parents / carers, which informs and guides them on the choices they can make in Y10 and Y11.
 This includes a Careers Convention held at the school, a detailed interview with every student and their parent / carer, and a Pathways evening and comprehensive information booklet outlining the different pathways and subject choices.

 The curriculum at key stage 4

-When pupils move into Year 10, they follow a core curriculum for 60% of their timetable and choose four personalised choices based on their pathway, abilities and career aspirations.
+When pupils move into Year 10, they follow a core curriculum for 64% of their timetable and choose three personalised choices based on their pathway, abilities and career aspirations.

-The core curriculum is made up of 6 GCSEs: English Language, English Literature, Maths, Core Science, Additional Science and Religious Education.
-Two hours of Physical Education a week are also taught to all students, although there is no qualification associated with this entitlement.
+The core curriculum is made up of 6 GCSEs: English Language, English Literature, Maths, Core Science, Additional Science, Philosophy and Ethics.
+An hour of Physical Education a week are also taught to all students, although there is no qualification associated with this entitlement.

 The curriculum is constantly under review to ensure it meets national guidance and the needs and aspirations of all students.